Office of Admissions and Visitor Information

 - PhD in Education with San Diego State University

-- PhD in Engineering and Industrial Applied Mathematics with California State University Long Beach
+- PhD in Engineering and Industrial Applied Mathematics with California State University Long Beach (see the Addendum to this Bulletin for a correction to this degree name)

 Applicants to these programs are encouraged to visit the website for requirements on each program.